Foreign investors

 A British consultancy structuring an offer

 Typical situation.
-A London-based consultancy, already active with large French accounts, wants to formalise its expertise into recognised, fundable training programmes.
+A London-based consultancy, already active with large French accounts in finance, HR and strategy, wants to formalise its expertise into recognised, fundable training programmes rather than continuing to invoice ad-hoc consulting days that cannot be reimbursed through OPCO funds.

 Scenario 3